r-park/event-emitter/README.md

 ```

 ## emit(type, data)
 Emit the event `type` to all listeners.
 Optionally pass `data` to listeners.

-Returns self.
+Returns the EventEmitter instance.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------